smitasasindran/era5/Session10/README.md

 - one using correct gradient accumulation
 - one using intentionally incorrect accumulation

 Both models start with exactly the same weights.
 For each optimizer step, generate deterministic micro-batches.
-Each micro-batch can have a different sequence length `T`.
+Each micro-batch can have a different sequence length `T ∈ [32, 128]`.
 The same micro-batches are passed to both models so that the comparison isolates the accumulation strategy.
+A fixed evaluation batch is generated once and reused throughout the experiment.

 ## 3.3 Training loop

-A fixed evaluation batch is generated once and reused throughout the experiment.

 For each optimizer step: